AhmedAlQayed/Fake-Image-Detector-Web-App/README.md

 Our main focus is to:

-1- Preprocess the dataset in order to have an effective training with mimimum amount of time.
+1-Preprocess the dataset in order to have an effective training with mimimum amount of time.

-2- Train a network using transfer learning technique to accelerate the process of getting an acceptable accuracy.
+2-Train a network using transfer learning technique to accelerate the process of getting an acceptable accuracy.

 The trained model was bases on ResNet50 pre-trained model, and has reached an accuracy of ~90%, you can check the python notebook "Training_model.ipynb" if you would like to investigate the possibility of increasing the accuracy.